Dimia, 3 mg+0.02 mg 84 pcs

 – migraine without focal neurological symptoms;

-– obesity (body mass index greater than 30);
+– obesity (body mass index more than 30);

-– hereditary predisposition (arterial thromboembolism ever siblings or parents at a relatively early age).
-If a hereditary predisposition is possible, a woman should consult a specialist before starting to take OCs;
+– hereditary predisposition (arterial thromboembolism ever in siblings or parents at a relatively early age).
+If a hereditary predisposition is possible, a woman should consult a specialist before starting to take COCs;

 – atrial fibrillation.

-The presence of one serious risk factor for vein disease or several risk factors for arterial disease may also be a contraindication.
+Having one major risk factor for venous disease or multiple risk factors for arterial disease may also be a contraindication.
 Anticoagulant therapy should also be considered.
-Women taking OCs should be properly instructed to inform their physician if symptoms of thrombosis are suspected.
-If thrombosis is suspected or confirmed, OCs should be discontinued.
-Adequate alternative contraception should be initiated because of the teratogenicity of anticoagulant therapy with indirect coumarin-derived anticoagulants.
+Women taking COCs should be properly instructed to inform their physician if symptoms of thrombosis are suspected.
+If thrombosis is suspected or confirmed, COC use should be discontinued.
+It is necessary to start adequate alternative contraception due to the teratogenicity of anticoagulant therapy with indirect anticoagulants – coumarin derivatives.

-Other medical conditions associated with adverse vascular events include diabetes mellitus, SLE, hemolytic-uremic syndrome, chronic inflammatory bowel disease (Crohn’s disease or ulcerative colitis) and sickle cell anemia.
+Other medical conditions associated with adverse vascular events include diabetes mellitus, SLE, hemolytic uremic syndrome, chronic inflammatory bowel disease (Crohn’s disease or ulcerative colitis), and sickle cell disease.

-An increase in the frequency or severity of migraines while taking OCs may be an indication for immediate withdrawal.
+An increase in the frequency or severity of migraine while taking COCs may be an indication for their immediate discontinuation.

 Tumors

-The most significant risk factor for cervical cancer is infection with human papillomavirus.
-Some epidemiological studies have reported an increased risk of cervical cancer with long-term use of OCs, but conflicting opinions remain about the extent to which these findings relate to comorbidities, such as cervical cancer screening or use of barrier methods of contraception.
+The most significant risk factor for developing cervical cancer is infection with the human papillomavirus.
+Some epidemiological studies have reported an increased risk of cervical cancer with long-term COC use, but there remains controversy regarding the extent to which these findings are attributable to confounding factors, such as testing for cervical cancer or the use of barrier methods of contraception.

-A meta-analysis of 54 epidemiologic studies found a small increase in relative risk (relative risk – RR=1.24) of developing breast cancer in women who are currently taking OCs.
-The risk gradually declines over a 10 year period after cessation of OC use.
-As breast cancer rarely develops in women younger than 40 years of age, the increase in the number of breast cancers diagnosed in those using OC has little effect on the overall likelihood of breast cancer.
-There is insufficient evidence of a causal relationship in these studies.
-The increased risk may be due to an earlier diagnosis of breast cancer in OC users, to the biological effects of OC, or to a combination of both.
-Diagnosed breast cancer in women who have ever taken OC was clinically less severe, which is due to earlier diagnosis of the disease.
+A meta-analysis of the results of 54 epidemiological studies found a small increase in the relative risk (RR = 1.24) of developing breast cancer in women who are currently taking COCs.
+The risk gradually decreases over 10 years after stopping COC use.
+Since breast cancer rarely develops in women under 40 years of age, an increase in the number of breast cancer diagnoses in COC users has little effect on the overall likelihood of developing breast cancer.
+These studies did not find sufficient evidence of causality.
+The increased risk may result from earlier diagnosis of breast cancer in COC users, the biological effects of COCs, or a combination of both factors.
+Diagnosed breast cancer in women who had ever taken COCs was clinically less severe, which was due to early diagnosis of the disease.

-Rarely have benign liver tumors and even more rarely have malignant liver tumors in women who have taken OC.
-In some cases, these tumors have been life-threatening (due to intra-abdominal bleeding).
-This should be considered when making a differential diagnosis if there is severe abdominal pain, enlargement of the liver, or signs of intra-abdominal bleeding.
+Rarely, benign liver tumors have occurred in women taking COCs, and even more rarely, malignant liver tumors have occurred.
+In some cases, these tumors were life-threatening (due to intra-abdominal bleeding).
+This should be taken into account when making a differential diagnosis in the event of severe abdominal pain, liver enlargement, or signs of intra-abdominal bleeding.

 Other

-The progestagen component of Dimia® is an aldosterone antagonist that retains potassium in the body.
-In most cases, no increase in potassium is expected.
-However, in a clinical study in some patients with mild to moderate renal disease who were taking potassium-containing drugs, serum potassium levels slightly increased while taking drospirenone.
-Therefore, it is recommended to monitor serum potassium during the first treatment cycle in patients with renal insufficiency whose serum potassium concentrations before treatment were at ICH levels and especially when concomitantly taking potassium-saving drugs.
-In women with hypertriglyceridemia or hereditary predisposition to it, the risk of pancreatitis may be increased when taking OCs.
-Although small increases in BP have been reported in many women taking OCs, clinically significant increases have been rare.
-Only in these rare cases is immediate discontinuation of OCs warranted.
-If patients with concomitant arterial hypertension have persistently elevated BP while taking OCs or if significantly elevated BP cannot be corrected with antihypertensive medications, the OCs should be discontinued.
-Once BP normalizes with antihypertensive medications, OCs may be restarted.
+The progestogen component of the drug Dimia® is an aldosterone antagonist that retains potassium in the body.
+In most cases, an increase in potassium levels is not expected.
+However, in a clinical study in some patients with mild to moderate kidney disease who were taking potassium-sparing medications, serum potassium levels increased slightly while taking drospirenone.
+Therefore, it is recommended to monitor serum potassium levels during the first cycle of treatment in patients with renal failure whose serum potassium concentration was at the ULN level before treatment, and especially when taking potassium-sparing drugs simultaneously.
+Women with hypertriglyceridemia or a hereditary predisposition to it may have an increased risk of pancreatitis when taking COCs.
+Although small increases in blood pressure were observed in many women taking COCs, clinically significant increases were rare.
+Only in these rare cases is it reasonable to immediately stop taking COCs.
+If, when taking COCs in patients with concomitant arterial hypertension, blood pressure constantly increases or significantly elevated blood pressure cannot be corrected with antihypertensive drugs, taking the COC should be discontinued.
+After normalization of blood pressure with the help of antihypertensive drugs, COC use can be resumed.

-The following conditions have appeared or worsened both during pregnancy and with OC: jaundice and/or pruritus associated with cholestasis, gallstones; porphyria; SLE; hemolytic-uremic syndrome; rheumatic chorea (Sydenham’s chorea); herpes in pregnancy; otosclerosis with hearing loss.
-However, the evidence for their relationship to taking OCs is inconclusive.
+The following diseases appeared or worsened both during pregnancy and when taking COCs: jaundice and/or itching associated with cholestasis, gallstones; porphyria; SLE; hemolytic-uremic syndrome; rheumatic chorea (Sydenham’s chorea); herpes during pregnancy; otosclerosis with hearing loss.
+However, evidence of their relationship with COC use is inconclusive.

-In women with hereditary angioedema, exogenous estrogens may induce or exacerbate symptoms of edema.
+In women with hereditary angioedema, exogenous estrogens may induce or worsen symptoms of edema.

-Acute or chronic liver disease may be an indication to discontinue OCs until liver function normalizes.
-Relapse of cholestatic jaundice and/or cholestasis-related pruritus that developed during a previous pregnancy or earlier use of sex hormones are indications for discontinuation of OC.
+Acute or chronic liver disease may be an indication to stop taking COCs until liver function tests normalize.
+Recurrence of cholestatic jaundice and/or pruritus associated with cholestasis, which developed during a previous pregnancy or with earlier use of sex hormones, is an indication for discontinuation of COCs.

-While OCs may affect peripheral insulin resistance and glucose tolerance, regimen changes in diabetic patients taking low-hormone OCs (containing 0.05 mg ethinylestradiol) are not indicated.
-However, women with diabetes mellitus should be closely monitored, especially in the early stages of taking OCs.
+Although COCs may affect peripheral insulin resistance and glucose tolerance, modification of the treatment regimen in patients with diabetes mellitus while taking low-hormone COCs (containing <0.05 mg ethinyl estradiol) is not indicated.
+However, women with diabetes should be closely monitored, especially in the early stages of taking COCs.

-Chloasma can occur occasionally, especially in women who already have a history of pregnancy chloasma.
-Women with a history of chloasma should avoid sun or UV exposure while taking OCs.
+Chloasma may occur from time to time, especially in women who have a history of chloasma during pregnancy.
+Women with a tendency to chloasma should avoid exposure to the sun or ultraviolet light while taking COCs.

-Drospirenone+ethinylestradiol coated tablets contain 48.53 mg of lactose monohydrate; placebo tablets contain 37.26 mg of anhydrous lactose per tablet.
-Patients with rare inherited conditions (such as galactose intolerance, lactase deficiency, or glucose-galactose absorption disorders) who follow a lactose-free diet should not take this medication.
+Drospirenone + ethinyl estradiol coated tablets contain 48.53 mg of lactose monohydrate, placebo tablets contain 37.26 mg of anhydrous lactose per tablet.
+Patients with rare hereditary diseases (such as galactose intolerance, lactase deficiency or glucose-galactose malabsorption) who are on a lactose-free diet should not take this drug.

-Women who are allergic to soy lecithin may have allergic reactions.
+Women who are allergic to soy lecithin may experience allergic reactions.

-The efficacy and safety of Dimia® as a contraceptive has been studied in women of reproductive age.
-It is assumed that in postpubertal period before 18 years of age the efficacy and safety of the drug are similar to those in women after 18 years of age.
-The use of the drug before the establishment of menarche is not indicated.
+The effectiveness and safety of Dimia® as a contraceptive have been studied in women of reproductive age.
+It is assumed that in the postpubertal period up to 18 years of age, the effectiveness and safety of the drug are similar to those in women after 18 years of age.
+The use of the drug before menarche is not indicated.

 Medical examinations